 Garnish with a lemon twist.

-*Earl Grey tea-infused Tanqueray gin: Add 4 tbsp Earl Grey tea leaves into a 750 mL bottle of Tanqueray gin (or other high-proof dry gin), cap and shake.
+*Earl Grey tea-infused gin: Add 4 tablespoons Earl Grey tea leaves into a 750 milliliter bottle of Tanqueray gin (or other high-proof dry gin), cap and shake.
 Let sit at room temperature for at least 2 hours and up to 8 hours.
 Strain the infused gin through a coffee filter into a separate container.
 Rinse out bottle to remove loose tea, and pour gin back into clean bottle.
 Can be stored indefinitely if refrigerated.